After days of political drama, Calgary’s Olympic bid will go to a plebiscite November 13, when citizens will decide whether or not to let it live on.

 Taylor Lambert is a Calgary writer and the author of Darwin's Moving, which won the 2018 City of Calgary W.O.
 Mitchell Book Prize.

-If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl on Patreon.
+If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl.
 We're crowdfunded, ad-free and made in Calgary.
 Join the 500+ Calgarians who support The Sprawl!